-- 7.2.
-Expenses are the amount of a charity's resources that have been spent or consumed in carrying out its activities.
-Expenses either decrease a charity's assets or increase its liabilities leading to a decrease in the funds of the charity. - 7.3.
-Examples of an expense include the purchase of goods or services either for cash or on credit, or the depreciation charge on tangible fixed assets. - 7.4.
-Expenses can result from exchange transactions or from non-exchange transactions. - 7.5.
+- 7.1.7.2.
+Expenditureses are is the amount of a charity's resources that have been spent or otherwise used upconsumed in carrying out its activities.
+An eExpenses results in either a decrease in a charity's assets or an increase in its liabilities leading to a decrease in the funds of the charity. - 7.2.7.3.
+Examples of an expense include cash spent to the purchase of goods or services either for cash or on credit, or the depreciation charge on tangible fixed assets., and incurring a liability when goods and services are purchased on credit. - 7.3.
+Liabilities Expenses can result from exchange transactions that are contractual, for example the purchase of goods or services or the employment of staff.
+Liabilities can also arise or from - 7.4. non-exchange transactions, such as making grants or other funding commitments to further a charity's purposes for which the charity receives no other benefit in return. - 7.5.
 Charities should refer to sections 21, 28 and 34 of FRS 102 for more information.
-This module applies to all charities and sets out: - general principles for the recognition of liabilities and expenditure; - principles on measurement of liabilities; - principles for recognising liabilities from constructive obligations; - conditions that limit the recognition of a funding commitment; - accounting for liabilities arising from performance-related grants; - provisions for liabilities; - treatment of commitments not recognised as provisions or liabilities; - accounting for onerous contracts; - treatment of employee benefits; and - disclosure of provisions and funding commitments in the accounts.
+This module applies to all charities and sets out: - general rules principles for the recognition of liabilities and expenditure; - rules principles on measurement of liabilities; - principles for recognising liabilities from constructive obligations; - conditions that limit the recognition of a funding commitment; - accounting for liabilities arising from performance-related grants; - · provisions for liabilities; - treatment of commitments not recognised as provisions or liabilities; - accounting for onerous contracts; - treatment of employee benefits; and - disclosure of provisions and funding commitments in the accounts.

-General principles for the recognition of liabilities and expenses
+General rules principles for the recognition of liabilities and expenses diture

 - 7.6.
 It may be necessary to consider liabilities and expenses simultaneously.
-For example, a purchase of goods on credit gives rise to both a liability and an expense. - 7.7.
-Liabilities arise from legal or constructive obligations that commit the charity to incur an expense.
-A liability and related expense must be recognised when all of the following criteria are met: - Obligation a present legal or constructive obligation exists at the reporting date as a result of a past event. - Probable it is more likely than not that a transfer of economic benefits, often cash, will be required in settlement.
+For example, a purchase of goods on credit gives rise to both a liability and an expense. - 7-6-7.7.
+Liabilities arise from legal or constructive obligations that commit the charity to incur an expensediture.